neraath/neraath.github.io/_posts/2012-09-26-fast-search-thruput-optimization-troubleshooting.markdown

 <h3>Understand the Data Flow before Understanding the Statistics</h3>

-{% pullquote %}
-Before we began to look at the statistics, it's important to understand how the content flows from end-to-end. {" A problem earlier in the content pipeline can manifest bad / inappropriate metrics further down the line."} So, identifying the bottleneck where it really is (as early as possible) is truly important.
+Before we began to look at the statistics, it's important to understand how the content flows from end-to-end.
+A problem earlier in the content pipeline can manifest bad / inappropriate metrics further down the line.
+So, identifying the bottleneck where it really is (as early as possible) is truly important.
 The steps of content processing is best represented by this image found on <a href="http://technet.microsoft.com/en-us/library/gg604768.aspx" target="_blank">TechNet</a>:
-{% endpullquote %}

 <img src="/images/posts/2012-09-26-fast-search-thruput-optimization-troubleshooting/fast-content-flow.png" alt="FAST Content Flow" />